devtron-labs/devtron/docs/user-guide/creating-application/workflow/ci-pipeline.md

 ### 5. Scan for vulnerabilities

-`Scan for vulnerabilities` adds a security feature in your application.
+`Scan for vulnerabilities` adds a security feature to your application.
 If you enable this option, your code will be scanned for any vulnerabilities present in your code.
 And you will be informed about these vulnerabilities.
 For more details please check doc

 You have provided all the details required to create a CI pipeline, now click on `Create Pipeline`.